-- 1. The practice of specializing in the distribution of GenUltimate! and GenSure! products, and then completion of the GenChoice! product.
+1. The practice of specializing in the distribution of GenUltimate! and GenSure! products, and then completion of the GenChoice! product.
 We also intend to add several brand-name medical diagnostic and medical disposable products (lancets through our Firefly!
-Product, as well as several lines of insulin syringes and pen needles, all associated with the on-going care of diabetes-inflicted patients, and the world-wide distribution of our proprietary diagnostic product GenUltimate! product. - 2.
-Combining our wholesale and retail diagnostics distribution with the major successes we have had in the on-line retail markets, and adding legacy retail organizations (already some legacy retailers of note). - 3.
-Continue to implement the plans provided by our agent MWK LLC, and secure big-box pharmacy chains, chain grocers and nationwide retailers.
+Product, as well as several lines of insulin syringes and pen needles, all associated with the on-going care of diabetes-inflicted patients, and the world-wide distribution of our proprietary diagnostic product GenUltimate! product.

+- 2. Combining our wholesale and retail diagnostics distribution with the major successes we have had in the on-line retail markets, and adding legacy retail organizations (already some legacy retailers of note). - 3.
+Continue to implement the plans provided by our agent MWK LLC, and secure big-box pharmacy chains, chain grocers and nationwide retailers, who is responsible for our recent "big box" and grocery chain entries.